-- A. If the operator does not receive payment within 10 days from the day the operator affixed the penalty notice to the vehicle, the operator may mail a penalty payment letter to the registered owner(s) and any other persons who reasonably appear to have any interest in the vehicle.
-The letter must be mailed no earlier than 10 days nor later than 30 days from the penalty notice issuance date.
-The letter must include: - 1.
-The amount demanded: - 2.
-Acceptable method(s) of payment; - 3.
-The schedule of increases for continued non-payment as described in Chapter 7.25; - 4.
-Space for the recipient to inform the operator that the person to whom the letter was sent is not the current registered owner of the vehicle; - 5.
-A statement that the vehicle owner may submit a written complaint to the Bureau if attempts to resolve any disputes with the operator have been unsuccessful; - 6.
-The mailing address of the Bureau, and - 7.
-A statement to the effect that the Bureau will only investigate complaints by parkers regarding the issuance of a parking penalty notice filed within 90 days of the date of the first penalty payment letter.
+- A. If the Operator does not receive payment within 10 days from the day the Operator affixed the Penalty Notice to the vehicle, the Operator may mail a Penalty Payment Letter to the last-known registered owner(s) and any other persons who reasonably appear to have any interest in the vehicle.
+The letter must be mailed no earlier than 10 days nor later than 30 days from the Penalty Notice issuance date.
+The letter must include:

+- 1. The amount demanded;

+- 2. Acceptable method(s) of payment;

+- 3. The schedule of increases for continued non-payment as described in Chapter 7.25; - 4.
+Space for the recipient to inform the Operator that the person to whom the letter was sent is not the current registered owner of the vehicle; - 5.
+A statement that the vehicle owner may submit a written complaint to the Division if attempts to resolve any disputes with the Operator have been unsuccessful: - 6.
+The mailing address of the Division and the website address for the Parking Penalty Notice Complaints webpage, and - 7.
+A statement to the effect that the Division will only investigate complaints by Parkers regarding the issuance of a Penalty Notice filed within 90 days of the date of the first Penalty Payment Letter.